 Module Code

 Law of Business Entities LBUE3704

 Law of Civil Procedure LCVP3705

 Law of Criminal Procedure LCPR3705

-Prerequisite: In order to register for this module, a
+Prerequisite: To register for this module, a student must

-student must already have passed Criminal Law
+already have passed Criminal Law (LCRM2604).

-(LCRM2604).

 Law of Delict LDEL3705

 Law of Evidence LEVD3705

-Module Code Advanced Human Rights Law LAHR3713 Prerequisite: In order to register for this module, a student must already have passed Human Rights Law (LHUM2613).
-Practical Legal Skills LPLS3713 Prerequisite: In order to register for this module, a student must already have passed Criminal Law (LCRM2604), Law of Contract (LLOC2605), Family Law (LFAM2613) and Law of Succession and Administration of Estates (LSAE2623).
+Module Code Advanced Human Rights Law LAHR3713 Prerequisite: To register for this module, a student must already have passed Human Rights Law (LHUM2613).
+Practical Legal Skills LPLS3713 Prerequisite: To register for this module, a student must already have passed Criminal Law (LCRM2604), Law of Contract (LLOC2605), Family Law (LFAM2613) and Law of Succession and Administration of Estates (LSAE2623).